LiaTemplates/WebDev/README.md

     </tr>
 </table>
 ```
-@HTML(table_example)
+@HTML

 ## JavaScript

 Ok, this was a static HTML example, but how can we add dynamic elements?
+We need
-We need to include some lines of code ... let's start with some basics.
-Again, you can adapt the code according to your project and test the algorithm immediately.
-Please consider the version counter on the right, it offers the opportunity to switch comfortably between different states of your code.
+to include some lines of code ... let's start with some basics.
+Again, you can
+adapt the code according to your project and test the algorithm immediately.
+Please consider the version counter on the right, it offers the opportunity to
+switch comfortably between different states of your code.

 ``` javascript for-loop.js
 let fak = 1;